 “You live and die by the contract.
 All we’ve seen is our people dying by the contract.
 It is good to know that you’ll die by the contract as well.”

 The crowd of tribal leaders all nodded their heads.
-The inter-tribal communication lines had been busy, ever since the Jade Empire had stepped foot onto Ulamb’s shores.
+The inter-tribal communication lines had been busy ever since the Jade Empire had stepped foot onto Ulamb.
 All knew of the bombings in which entire tribes disappeared.
-In many cases, they knew about the events that brought about the bombings, well before the events took place.
-It was all about testing the Jade Empire for weaknesses.
+In many cases, they knew about the events that brought about the bombings well before the events took place.
+It was all about testing the Jade Empire for the weaknesses.

 It wasn’t until the punishment of the rapist that their discussions got past the indignity of being occupied by foreign invaders.
 There was a general consensus that there had been no real aggressions by the members of the watch despite provocations by tribal members.
 The lack of response had been seen as a sign of weakness.

 The crucifixion of the rapist had changed that perception.
 Not responding to provocations was not a sign of weakness, but of discipline.
 If there was one thing the tribal leaders understood, it was discipline.
 They knew how to apply harsh measures to anyone who broke tribal rules.

 “We have read copies of the contract.
 We can live with the terms in it.”